Delayed Payment Penalties: Terms That Are Unlawful and Unenforceable | Paladin LLP

 When Is a Late Fee An Illegal Penalty

-Business owners often attempt to encourage prompt payment by imposing delayed payment penalties (late fees) upon those who fail to pay on time.
-Unfortunately, contracts may be deemed unlawful and therefore unenforceable when the contract is written in such a way as to impose, or appear to impose, an improper late fee.
-Commonly, the late fee calculates to an amount that violates the Criminal Code, R.S.C.
+A business will sometimes use the threat of additional fees as a financial motivator to encourage customers to make timely payments; however, a contract may become unlawful and unenforceable if a contract contains an illegal late fee.
+A late fee is illegal, if the amount violates the Criminal Code, R.S.C.
 1985, c.
-C-46, section 347, whereas charging an interest rate beyond sixty (60%) percent per annum is deemed a criminal offence.
+C-46, section 347, wherein it is prescribed that charging interest rate beyond a rate of sixty (60%) percent per annum is a criminal act.
 Any contract that prescribes an interest rate in excess of the maximum allowable sixty (60%) percent is therefore an illegal contract; Garland v.
 Consumers' Gas Co., [1998] 3 S.C.R.
 112. Do note that a severability clause may save the entire contract from becoming void.

 While a business may attempt to disguise interest as a late fee, courts will view a late fee for what a late fee is - an interest charged as an additional amount of money due, and arising from, the extension of credit for an outstanding balance of monies owed.
 An exception applies if it is shown that the late fee genuinely correlates to the recovery of a disbursement cost incurred in the collection of the debt rather than as an additional fee correlated to the further advancement of the debt; De Wolf v.
 Bell ExpressVu Inc., 2009 ONCA 644; Garland, supra.